statbiophys/bnabs_prob/README.md

 - "hiv1\_top\_neutralizers"

 Related IGoR models can be inferred on these sub-cohorts, by modifying the `cohort` parameter in the `config_igor.yaml ` file.

+The auxiliary script `funcs_lineages.py` can be used to infer lineages in annotated datasets.
+This file also contains RAxML commands used to reconstruct phylogenies and ancestral states in largest lineages, and functions to analyze phylogenies to quantify skewedness.

 ---